dotnvo/Posh-Brawl/README.md

-# UNDER CONSTRUCTION STILL
+PowerShell Wrapper for Brawl Stars API

+## Overview

+This module is still in the making.

 ## Prerequisites

-Powershell 7.1 or greater.
-Due do some additional functionality, I decided to require 7.1 for this module.
+Powershell 7.
 Since Brawl Stars API keys are extremely long, and `Get-Credential` password field is limited to 255 characters in the GUI that appears, Powershell 7.1 gets around this limitation, so we can use Windows DPAPI.

-## Powershell Wrapper for Brawl Stars

-### How to Install Module (Incomplete)
+## Installation

+Incomplete.

 1. Perform a git clone of this repo to a local directory of your choice
 ```sh